 I beliiiiieeeeeve in Sad Panda Q&A!

-is a strange show hosted by Channel Awesome contributor and
+was a strange show hosted by former Channel Awesome contributor and YouTube

 music producer Sad Panda.
 Any claims that this series actually answers questions are quite false.

-The show is hosted by TGWTG, and supposedly viewers can send Sad Panda questions, which are then asked by Welshy.
+The show was hosted by TGWTG, and supposedly viewers can send Sad Panda questions, which are then asked by Welshy.
 While he tries to get Panda to give at least one straight answer every episode, he usually fails after being blocked out by assorted madness such as cameos, flashbacks, insulting Cferra, subtitles, warning signs, and commercial breaks.
-Needless to say it has a
+Needless to say it has a very light

 grasp on continuity and one certainly shouldn't go there hoping to learn something about Panda.

 For Panda's other equally bizarre show, see Forget About It